gohugoio/hugo/docs/content/extras/urls.md

 be scheme-relative, so that http vs https can be decided based on how this page was retrieved.

-> Note: In the May 2014 release of Hugo v0.11, the default value of `canonifyurls` was switched from `true` to `false`, which we think is the better default and should continue to be the case going forward.
+> Note: In the May 2014 release of Hugo v0.11, the default value of `canonifyURLs` was switched from `true` to `false`, which we think is the better default and should continue to be the case going forward.
 So, please verify and adjust your website accordingly if you are upgrading from v0.10 or older versions.

-To find out the current value of `canonifyurls` for your website, you may use the handy `hugo config` command added in v0.13:
+To find out the current value of `canonifyURLs` for your website, you may use the handy `hugo config` command added in v0.13:

     hugo config | grep -i canon